 Mr. Barquist is the editor of the 3rd edition of Practising Law Institute’s, Patent Litigation treatise, published in October 2015.

-Mr. Barquist is listed in Global Counsel 3000 as a Recommended Intellectual Property practitioner in Los Angeles and was recognized as a Southern California “Super Lawyer” in every year from 2004 through 2019.
-He was named the Best Lawyers® 2017 Litigation – Patent “Lawyer of the Year” in Los Angeles and was also selected for inclusion in the 2007-2018 editions of The Best Lawyers in America in the specialty of intellectual property law.
+Mr. Barquist is listed in Global Counsel 3000 as a Recommended Intellectual Property practitioner in Los Angeles and was recognized as a Southern California “Super Lawyer” every year from 2004 through 2021.
+He was named the Best Lawyers® 2022 Litigation – Patent “Lawyer of the Year” in Orange County and the Best Lawyers® 2017 Litigation – Patent “Lawyer of the Year” in Los Angeles.
+He was also selected for inclusion in the 2007-2022 editions of The Best Lawyers in America in the specialty of intellectual property law.
 Mr. Barquist is a 2014 recipient of the Burton Award for Legal Achievement, which honors excellence in legal writing.

 - J.D., Harvard Law School